dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/app-android-settings-configuration.md

 ## Log in and first time setup

-After you install and launch the Android Settings App when you launch it for the first time, you will be required to create a namespace and key names on the DataStore, and save all settings default values in those key names; to do that you need to click on *Set defaults and save* button.
+After you install and launch the Android Settings App when you launch it for the first time, you will be required to set and save the default values of the configuration.
+This will apply default settings to all android devices connected to the instance.

 ![](resources/images/first-time-setup.png)

 > **Warning**
 >
-> In case your user doesn't have ALL authorities or permissions you won't be able to *create* a namespace, but you will have Read Only access once it's created.
+> In case the user doesn't have ALL authorities or permissions you won't be able to *save or update* the configuration, but the user will have view access once it's created.

 ![](resources/images/first-setup-no-authorities.png)